nikerla/vc-content/pages/glossary/what-is-a-dead-stock.md

 ---
 title: What is a dead stock?
-Dead stock definition | Virto Commerce Glossary
+Dead stock definition and meaning
 description: What does dead stock mean?
 Why is it critical to find  the correct approach to dead inventory management?
 Learn more about it in this article.
 date: 2017-08-18
 canonical: https://virtocommerce.com/glossary/what-is-a-dead-stock